 Watch this video to learn more about how to get started with this STEM Lab Unit in your classroom.

-After watching the video, you can use these sample learning targets to start the conversation with your students as you co-create learning targets.
+After watching the video, you can use these articles about student self-assessment and co-creating learning targets to start the conversation with your students.

 Planning and Implementation